Artanejp/common_source_project-fm7/readme_fm7.txt

 2.Status
   a.
 FM-7 is working now.
 Excepts "Gambler Jiko Chusinha" or another.
   b.
 FM-77 is working now.
-     Especially 400 line card is still not implement.
+     Especially 400 line card and 2HD FDDs are still not implement.
   c.
 FM-8 is *not* implement, I have no document, now.
   d.
-FM77AV is mostly implemented, some of softwares are working,
+FM77AV is mostly working.
-     or not.
-     Some of softwares don't detects Joystick, and some of another softwares don't detect keyboard well.
-     Some of softwares are not booting (i.e. DAIVA).
+     Some of softwares are not booting (i.e. DAIVA), maybe it causes from issues of both floppy image and mb8877.cpp.
   e.
 Now, implementing FM77AV40SX, but mostly not working.
   f.
 FM-8 will be implemented, but not start.